ibm-cloud-docs/solution-tutorials/vmware-as-a-service-vdc.md

 `snat-to-inet-app` | SNAT            | `public-ip-1`     | `192.168.100.0/24`  | N/A
 `snat-to-inet-db`  | SNAT            | `public-ip-1`     | `192.168.101.0/24`  | N/A

-Double-check the IP addresses of the virtual machines you created using the VMware Cloud Director console.
+Double-check the IP addresses of the virtual machines you created using the VMware Cloud Director Console.
 {:important}

 To create a destination NAT (DNAT) rule: